 Should I get a personal loan?

 - You need to cover a cost that can’t wait.
-If you’re moving for a new job or need to pay for a medical procedure, a personal loan can help cover those expenses.
+If you’re moving for a new job, are in need of a new car immediately or need to pay for a medical procedure, a personal loan can help cover those expenses.

 - You want to invest in home improvements.
 Improving your home can help increase the value, which will come in handy if you’re hoping to turn a profit when you to sell.